Columnar databases explained

 Column stores truly shine in analytics queries, particularly those involving large datasets.
 Their performance advantage stems from a couple of factors:

-Challenges of using a column store
+What are the challenges of using a column store? #

 While column stores offer significant advantages for analytical workloads, they also present unique challenges, especially for users accustomed to traditional row-based systems.
 Understanding these challenges is crucial for effectively implementing and managing a column store database.

-Updates
+Updates #

 In row-based stores, updates are straightforward: data is modified in place, and the transaction is complete.
 However, column stores operate on a fundamentally different paradigm.